-Locating the perfect photo-spots while traveling is time-consuming.
-No one wants to waste their precious time when traveling sat in front a computer browsing the net, trying to find the perfect spots.
-It is best to do your research ahead of time, making a plan of where and when you want to visit each place you want to photograph.
+When it comes to travel photography, finding the perfect photo-spots can be time-consuming.
+You don’t want to waste your precious time on your trip browsing the internet to find the best places to take pictures.
+That’s why it’s important to plan ahead and research where and when you want to visit each place you want to photograph.

-Researching and planning is a major part of my travel photography.
-I can spend hours researching, making a list of each place I wish to visit and planning out exactly what time of day or night, I should be there.
-This allows me to spend my time when traveling actually taking photographs, allowing me to make the most of the time allocated for each place.
+Researching and planning is a crucial part of travel photography.
+Spending time ahead of your trip to make a list of each place you wish to visit and planning out exactly what time of day or night you should be there, will allow you to make the most of your time and take the best photographs possible.

 Below are some tools that I use, and recommend for finding travel photography spots.
-As well as an explanation of how and what exactly I use the tool for.
+As well as information on how and what exactly I use the tool for.

 Visit Google Images here.